 Do you struggle to finish your tasks?
 (Are you mentally drained after working all day?)
 Download one of these 6 Pomodoro timers, so that you can enjoy more energy, focus, and drive!

-The Pomodoro method can help you learn faster, code faster, and write more, without the common distractions that prevent you from doing the work that you need to get done.
+The Pomodoro method can help you complete todos, write faster, and do more—without the typical distractions that prevent you from getting things done (GTD).

 What is the Pomodoro method?